wikindx/wikindx/README.txt

 - Main wikindx sources are in folders:

-     - tags/         archives the past releases
-     - tags/stable/  contains the last stable release (recommended for production)
      - trunk/        contains the development sources
      - branches/     contains temporary code derived from trunk for development